 .

-A goal is it to combine these components with small implementation expenditure flexibly to application-specific assistance systems.
+A goal is to combine these components with small implementation expenditures flexibly to application-specific assistance systems.